THE RACE THAT CREATES LEGENDS

 A PATH TO GLORY

 The race has always held a magnetic appeal, attracting not only sailors of all backgrounds but politicians, business leaders and stars from other sports.
 Succeeding at the Rolex Sydney Hobart Yacht Race demands many qualities – excellent seamanship, effective teamwork, tactical guile and a desire to push the limits.
 Competitors must respect the elements, act quickly under pressure and overcome the constant challenges they face.
-This drive for excellence and pursuit of glory are qualities shared with Rolex and reflect the heart of its longstanding relationship with the sport.
+This drive for excellence and pursuit of glory are qualities shared with title sponsor Rolex.

 +41 22 302 26 19